lozanotek/skills-assessment/README.md

 The assessment will be updated as needed to keep up with changes in the .NET ecosystem.

 ## Instructions
+This is an open note, "open Google" assessment.
+If you run into any issues or have question, open an [issue](https://github.com/lozanotek/skills-assessment/issues).
+If you don't know how to do something or are stuck, just skip it.
+There's no harm in saying, *I don't know*.
+Time is too valuable to be stuck.

-Please do the following:
+To get started, please do the following:

 * Fork this repository to your GitHub ID
 * Switch to the `git-eval` branch, start the first activity
-* Each activity has the next steps
+* Each activity has self contained instructions and the next steps
 * Have fun!

-If you have a question, open an [issue!](https://github.com/lozanotek/skills-assessment/issues)